 You’ll find a wide range of activities available beyond your course where you can get to know staff and students, form friendships, and engage with your interests further.
-We have departmental end of term socials, which have included a summer barbeque and Christmas lunch.
+We have departmental end of term socials, which include Christmas and summer parties.

 Warwick has over 250 societies covering a wide range of academic and non-academic interests, which offers socials, guest speakers and other activities.